edly-io/openedx-search-api/docs/decisions/0001-meilisearch.rst

 Problem with edx-search
 =======================

 The edx-search feature is currently utilized only within the edx-platform, and many of its implementations are now deprecated in the new microfrontend environments.
 Additionally, it lacks the personalized token functionality, making it incompatible with advanced search engines such as Meilisearch.
 Even if we attempt to extend edx-search to support Meilisearch, it would still follow the same proxy mechanism and would not be able to utilize personalized tokens effectively.
-You can find a detailed list of architectural issues here.
+To find a detailed list of architectural issues here.

 Open edX Search API
 ===================

-I am proposing a new abstraction package with more generalised architecture inorder to support all available search engines including elasticsearch, meilisearch and algolia.
+We are proposing a new abstraction package with more generalised architecture inorder to support all available search engines including elasticsearch, meilisearch and algolia.
 The Open edX Search API is designed with a forward-thinking approach, ensuring seamless integration with a wide range of future search engines.
 This package aims to provide flexibility, scalability, and ease of use for developers looking to enhance their search capabilities within the Open edX platform.